A Guide to Building Your Self-Pour Restaurant/Bar Brand 201

 Time to Become Google’s Best Friend

-Scenario A - New Starting Business
+Scenario A - New Business

-Simply sign in and enroll with the Google for Business account.
+Sign in and enroll with the Google for Business account.

-Scenario B – Already Existing Business
+Scenario B - Existing Business

 Embrace Online Reviews

 While this may not always be the most fun aspect of running your business, it’s crucial.
 You shouldn’t be afraid to address negative reviews, as you want your brand to look responsive and always striving to improve.
 Whether it’s on Yelp, TripAdvisor, Facebook, or Google reviews, communication must be a two-way street.

-Especially powerful if you are in a touristy area.
-When you set up your own profile on Trip Advisor, you will significantly influence the idea of your brand the users of this platform are going to get when looking up your business.
-Just like with Yelp, besides providing all the basic information, you can upload your own photos to show people what you want them to see.
+This tool is especially powerful if you are in a touristy area.
+When you set up your profile on TripAdvisor, you will significantly influence the user perception of your business.
+Just like with Yelp, you can upload your photos to show people what you want them to see.

 Google for Business